GillianLaw/GillianLaw/README.md

 To date I've worked using Atom, IntelliJ and Jupyter Notebooks.
 I mostly like Atom, for the simplicity, but I can see the benefits of all three.

-**Advice**?

-If you have any advice on what else I should be looking at, or where to start looking for work, I would be really grateful.
-At the moment I plan to start seriously looking later this year, once I have some good projects here in github.